 Biology and medicine generate huge amounts of data on how life works.
 That information cannot be processed without bioinformatics which uses computer science, stats, math, and biology to analyze big biological data.
 The synergy between bioinformatics and biomedical data is key to learning new things about health and diseases.
 Experts in this field create and use computer tools to learn more from biological, medical, and health information, figuring out ways to improve human health.

-We use a multidisciplinary approach to make the complex data of life sciences more understandable and useful.
-Not only are we creating workers for highly desirable businesses, we are also contributing to both basic science and clinical applications.
-The next generation of bioinformatics pioneers are here, mining and interpreting biological data for a host of applications – medical, environmental, plant sciences, animal sciences, and more!
+Our faculty use a multidisciplinary approach to make the complex data of life sciences more understandable and useful.
+We are creating workers for highly desirable businesses and contributing to basic science and clinical applications.